 What You Need to Know About Being on a Network Medical Aid

-As South Africans, most of us don’t need to be convinced of the importance of being on a medical aid (or hospital plan).
+South Africans don’t need convincing of the importance of being on a medical aid (or hospital plan).
 But we don’t know what a network medical aid is.

 We all know that medical treatment doesn’t come cheap and that accidents and medical emergencies can and do happen when we least expect them.

-This is why medical aid is not a luxury, but rather a necessary expense that we must incur so as to ensure we’re covered for emergencies.
+This is why medical aid is not a luxury.
+Rather it is a necessary expense that we must incur so as to ensure we’re covered for emergencies.

 When discussing medical aid schemes in South Africa, it’s important to distinguish between network medical aid options and non-network options.